 Web – Search “Semaphore Tourist Railway”.

 Operates most Sundays during the warmer months and more frequently during school holidays.
 It is usually a steam hauled train on narrow gauge (457mm) track that travels two kilometers along the foreshore between the Semaphore Jetty and Fort Glanville.
-Tickets can be purchased at Semaphore on the train (by eftpos or card)
+Tickets can be purchased at Semaphore on the train (by eftpos or card).
+This railway is operated by and on behalf of the National Railway Museum, and any profits are used to help run the Museum which is privately funded rather than Government funded.

 Cobdogla Irrigation and Steam Museum